lcayton/RandomBallCover-GPU/readme.txt

   would require only minor changes to the code, though is currently untested.

+* This software has been tested on the following graphics cards:
+  NVIDIA GTX 285, GT 430, GTX 480, GeForce 320M, Tesla c2050

+* This sotware has been developed under the following software setup:
+  Ubuntu 10.04 (linux)
+  gcc 4.4
+  cuda 3.2

+  It has also been tested under Mac OSX.
+Please share your experience getting it to work under Windows!

 * If you are running this code on a GPU which is also driving your
   display: A well-known issue with CUDA code in this situation is that a process within the operating system will automatically kill